IRS Code 152, What Does Refund Information Mean On 2021/2022 Tax Topic?

 It simply indicates the fact that it means that the IRS is currently taking care of your tax refund.

-Section 152(c)(1) defines”a “qualifying child” of a taxpayer as an individual who (A) has a specific connection to the taxpayer and (B) shares the same principal residence home in the same household as the taxpayer during more than one half the tax year, (C) meets specific criteria for age as well as (D) is not able to provide more than one-half of his income …
+A. qualifying child of a taxpayer is one who (A) has a particular connection to the taxpayer B. lives in the same household as the taxpayer for more than half of the tax year C. meets certain age requirements & D. is not able to provide more than one half of his income according to Section 152(c)(1).

-What day of the week does IRS deposit refunds?
+What day of the week does the IRS deposit refunds?

 Monday through Monday through Friday